AhmedHassanNoor/musicdb-app/README.md

 yarn start

-2 - open a diif termanal tab and cd into the "deezer" dir and run the following commands:
+2 - open a new termanal tab and cd into the "deezer" dir and run the following commands:

 yarn install